-In 1992 and 1993, Xenos underwent a massive structural change.
-The elders called for change in response to an array of problems confronting the church.
-Their task force had spend over six months studying and re-thinking the organization of the church before delivering their recommendations.
-When they rolled out their new plan, the church went into an uproar that eventually ended in a large division.
-Senior pastor, Dennis McCallum wrote this essay in the midst of the uproar to answer challenges to the change agenda.
+In 1992 and 1993 Dwell underwent massive structural change instituted by the elders in response to an array of problems confronting the church.
+Their task force spent more than six months studying and re-thinking organization of the church before delivering their recommendations.
+When they rolled out their new plan the church went into an uproar that eventually ended in a large division.
+Dennis McCallum, then senior pastor, wrote this essay to answer challenges to the new agenda.

 Problems with the Established Church

-First, let us consider the criticisms that many of us have raised against the traditional church in the modern west.
-To distill most of the objectionable features in the traditional evangelical church today to their essence, I would suggest that the central problem with the church's way of doing ministry is their refusal to change.
-So many of us have been mystified by the strange and out-of-date practices in the modern church.
-Hundreds of years-old music, strange seats, stained glass, a language people can't understand, and robes that date back to Reformation times all say, "No change!"
+Let us consider the criticisms that many of us have raised against the church in the modern West.
+To distill most of the objectionable features in the traditional evangelical church today, I would suggest that the central problem with the church's way of doing ministry is its refusal to change.
+So many of us have been mystified by strange and out-of-date practices in the modern church.
+Ancient music, strange seats, stained glass, a language people can't understand, and robes dating back to Reformation times all scream, "No change!"
 These features don't seem to do the church any good in accomplishing its mission.
 They may alienate and confuse the unchurched.
-And yet, the church refuses to change!
-Culture rolls forward, but in the church the anthem is the same, "As it was in the beginning, is now, and ever shall be. . ."
+Culture rolls forward but in the church the anthem is the same, "As it was in the beginning, is now, and ever shall be..."

-Unfortunately, in the liberal church, even the doctrines of the Bible are allowed to change.
-But even then, they often continue to refuse change in structural and cultural areas.
-This is the worst case scenario--changing the things we should never change, but holding fast to the things we should be willing to change.
+Unfortunately, in the Liberal church, even the doctrines of the Bible are allowed to change.
+Even then, they often refuse change in structural and cultural areas.
+This is the worst-case scenario -- changing things we should never change but holding fast to the things we should be willing to change.

-Secondly, it is instructive to look at Scripture.
-Acts documents the struggle between the Holy Spirit and the humans running the church.
-Over and over again, God tried to move out through the church to reach the oceans of lost people outside the church's enclaves.
-But he was met by hyper-conservative foot-dragging Christian believers who were not willing to change.
-Acts 10 and 11 are some of the clearest passages on this unfortunate tendency.
-Luke goes to great lengths to demonstrate that God practically had to thrash Peter into preaching to Cornelius and his household in Acts 10.
-Three times Peter answered God's command with the odd and self-contradictory formulae, "No, never Lord."
+It is instructive to look at scripture.
+The book of Acts documents the struggle between the Holy Spirit and humans running the church.
+Repeatedly, God tried to move out to reach the oceans of lost people outside the church's enclaves.
+But he was met by hyper-conservative foot-dragging Christian believers who were unwilling to change.
+Acts 10 and 11 document some of the clearest passages on this unfortunate tendency.
+Luke goes to great lengths to demonstrate that God practically had to thrash Peter into preaching to Cornelius and his household.
+Three times Peter answered God's command with the odd and self-contradictory rebuttal, "No, never Lord."
 What provoked such a spirit of resistance in Peter?
 God was calling him to change.

 Once Peter finally obeyed, his charming greeting to his eager audience was "You know it is not lawful for a Jew to enter a gentile's house."
-Notice Peter, like most traditionalists, had lost track of what was biblically "lawful" and his out-dated, selfish tradition.
-The Old Testament never said Jews couldn't enter gentiles homes, and countless gentiles may have been deprived of biblical witness because of this preposterous, hyper-protective tradition.
+(Acts 10:28) Notice Peter, like most traditionalists, had lost track of what was biblically lawful and what came from his misguided, selfish tradition.
+The Old Testament never said Jews couldn't enter Gentile homes, and countless Gentiles may have been deprived of biblical witness because of this preposterous tradition.

 Nevertheless, he carried out his mission and the entire household was converted.
-Afterward, the brothers in Jerusalem called Peter on the carpet accusing him of sin for visiting a gentile.
-A long, 7-point defense follows in chapter 11 of Acts, including a complete repetition of the vision already described in chapter 10 and citations of Scripture and the words of Christ.
+Afterward, the brothers in Jerusalem accused Peter of sin for visiting a Gentile.
+A long, seven point defense follows in Acts 11, including a complete repetition of his initial vision and citations of scripture and the words of Christ.
 Luke is again at pains to indicate how difficult this transition was.

-Finally, even these stubborn ones were convinced.
-"So then," they admitted, "God has granted even the gentiles repentance leading to life."
-(Acts 11:18) But it is impossible to mistake the next comment juxtaposed to their admission.
-Verse 19 declares that "those who had been scattered. . . traveled as far as Phoenicia, Cypress, and Antioch, telling the message only to Jews."
+Eventually, even these stubborn ones were convinced.
+"So then," they admitted, "God has granted even the Gentiles repentance leading to life."
+(Acts 11:18) But it is impossible to mistake the irony of the very next verse, "those who had been scattered... traveled as far as Phoenicia, Cypress, and Antioch, telling the message only to Jews."
 What a shocking statement!
 Is it possible that even after such a convincing episode, they still had not changed?
-Yes, only a few radicals were nutty enough to preach even to gentiles, and they wound up in the city of Antioch. (verse 20) Eventually, the center of God's activity shifted from Jerusalem (which was still mired in the old skins according to Acts 21) to Antioch because they were more willing to change.
+Yes!
+Only a few radicals were nutty enough to preach to Gentiles, and they wound up in the city of Antioch.
+Soon the center of God's activity shifted from Jerusalem (still mired in the old methods, according to Acts 21) to Antioch because workers there were more willing to change.

 Jesus warned that old wineskins become rigid and brittle.
 They will not flex enough to contain his new wine.
-He also added the comment that, "no one, after drinking the old wine wants the new, for he says, 'The old is better.'"
+He also added the comment, "And no one, after drinking the old wine wants the new, for they say, 'The old is better'."
+(Luke 5:39)

 God has a terrible time convincing even his true followers that change is an essential and never-ending need in the church.
 What is wrong with leaders who call for change all the time?
 Nothing at all!
 There will never be a time when substantial and even sweeping changes will not be necessary.
-When we feel dismayed by leaders perennially calling for change, we are subconsciously thinking, "If we made the right decisions in the first place, we wouldn't have to change."
+When we feel dismayed by leaders perennially calling for change we are subconsciously thinking, "If we made the right decisions in the first place, we wouldn't have to change."
 But this simply isn't true.
 No decision is so correct that it removes the need for subsequent change.
-With culture and the church's membership constantly changing, that which was right one decade will likely be wrong the next decade.
+With culture and church membership constantly changing, what was right one decade will likely be wrong the next decade.

-A church that cannot change, even in deep ways, has erected an idol which offends the character of God.
+A church that cannot change, even in deep ways, has erected an idol that offends the character of God.
 Jesus said, "You have a fine way of setting aside the commands of God in order to observe your own traditions!"
-(Mark 7:9) In our fleshly efforts to control our environment--to derive a false sense of security from the "sameness" of our surroundings, we have put our personal comfort ahead of the needs of lost people outside the church.
-God is not pleased, and he will move on to find another group that is willing to change to do his bidding.
+(Mark 7:9) In our fleshly efforts to control our environment - to derive a false sense of security from the sameness of our surroundings - we have put our personal comfort ahead of the needs of lost people.
+God is not pleased, and he will move on to find another group willing to change to do his bidding.

 Difficulties Caused by Change

-Howard Hendricks has written an interesting article called "Good reasons for doing nothing."
-Among his list of reasons and his answers to them are the following:
+Howard Hendricks has written an interesting article called "Good Reasons for Doing Nothing."
+Among his list of reasons and his answers: